topcoder-platform/or-review-processor/README.md

 ## Configuration

-Configuration for the OR review processor is at `config/default.js`.
+Configuration for the Scorecard processor is at `config/default.js`.
 The following parameters can be set in config files or in env variables:
 - LOG_LEVEL: the log level; default value: 'debug'
 - KAFKA_URL: comma separated Kafka hosts; default value: 'localhost:9092'